Xecades/Notes/docs/cs/py/cs61a.md

-# CS61A: Structure and Interpretation of Computer Programs
+# CS 61A: Structure and Interpretation of Computer Programs

 **📖 COURSE-STARTED-AT**: 2023-11-14

-**🔮 COURSE-FINISHED-AT**: Nope, haven't finished yet.
+**🔮 COURSE-FINISHED-AT**: 2023-12-4

 **🔗 COURSE-SITE**: [inst.eecs.berkeley.edu/~cs61a/su20](https://inst.eecs.berkeley.edu/~cs61a/su20/)

+---

+CS 61A is a course that teaches CS alive.

+> In CS 61A, we are interested in teaching you about programming, not about how to use one particular programming language.
+We consider a series of techniques for controlling program complexity, such as functional programming, data abstraction, and object-oriented programming.
+>
+> <div align=right>——CS 61A</div>

+The course website I followed is a little old (I realized this when I almost finished the course).
+You may find the latest version at [cs61a.org](https://cs61a.org/).

 ---